 - Inconsistency in the definitions of grand multipara and great grand multipara.
 In counting previous births, some take into account outcome (live birth or stillbirth), while others only consider how far along a woman was before delivery.
 Moreover, there is disagreement over the number of previous births that constitutes grand multiparity and great grand multiparity, as well as whether the birth of twins or other multiples should be counted differently from the birth of a single infant.
 These discrepancies make it more challenging to compare findings across studies or conduct meta-analyses.

 - No control for the mother’s age.
-Unsurprisingly, grand multiparas and great grand multiparas tend to be older than those who have previously given birth zero-three times.
+Unsurprisingly, grand multiparas and great grand multiparas tend to be older than those who have previously given birth zero to three times.
 As women age, their risk of experiencing certain pregnancy complications, such as diabetes and hypertension, increases.
 (For more information, please see our post on advanced maternal age.)
 Studies that have considered age have found a significantly lower risk of obstetrical complications in younger grand multiparas as compared to older grand multiparas.

 - “Healthy person effect.”
 If a woman experiences complications with one of her first few pregnancies, she may be more likely to stop having children (because of the fear that additional pregnancies would be stressful, dangerous, or impossible).
 On the other hand, a woman whose first few pregnancies are safe and easy may be inclined to continue reproducing.
 Therefore, grand multiparas may have better baseline physical health than women who have given birth fewer times.
 Therefore, the risks of being a grand multipara may actually be underestimated.